-Visitor Accommodation
+Visitor accommodation

 - a.
-It provides for no more than six guests.
+It provides for no more than 6 guests.

-- The Visitor Accommodation is located outside of any Community Hub Areas A and B identified on the Mangawhai Hills Structure Plan.
+- b.
+The Visitor Accommodation is located outside of any Community Hub Areas A and B identified on the Mangawhai Hills Structure Plan.

 - c.
 The Visitor Accommodation complies with:

 - i.
 MHDA-S10 Traffic intensity.

 - ii.
 MHDA-S12 Vehicle Crossings.

 - iii.
 MHDA-S13 Roads.

 - iv.
-MHDA-S13A Vehicle Access/Driveways.
+MHDA-S134A Vehicle Access/Driveways

 - v.
-MHDA-S13B Pedestrian Footpaths and Cycleways.
+MHDA-S134B Pedestrian Footpaths and Cycleways

 - vi.
 MHDA-S14 Water Supply.

-- vii.
-MHDA-S15 Stormwater Disposal.

-- viii.
-MHDA-S16 Wastewater Disposal.